harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 The CDK Deploy step includes a **Provisioner Identifier** setting to track the provisioning it performs.

-The **Provisioner Identifier** is used by the AWS CDK Rollback step to ensure that rollback is performed on the same infrastructure provisioned in the CDK Deploy step.
+The **Provisioner Identifier** is used by the AWS CDK Rollback step to ensure that the step uses same parameters and inputs that were used by the last successful `cdk deploy` with the corresponding Provisioner Identifier (in the CDK Deploy step).

-Harness determines what to roll back using a combination of **Provisioner Identifier** + Harness account id + Harness org id + Harness project id.
+The **Provisioner Identifier** must be unique per provisioned infrastructure at the Harness project level.

 If you've made these settings expressions, Harness uses the values it obtains at runtime when it evaluates the expression.